 This program is for students who live in Pierce County, Washington.
-To qualify, applicants must graduate from high school or receive their GED no later than August 2013 or be enrolled as an undergraduate student at an accredited college or university.
-Applicants must identify as members of a racial/ethnic minority group (e.g., African American, Asian, Hispanic, Native American, or Pacific Islander), have a desire to attend college or post-high school training, and demonstrate financial need (e.g., eligible for free or reduced price lunch, have an Expected Family Contribution less than $4,800 according to the fafsa4caster/FAFSA, or submit an explanation of why you believe you have significant financial need in the event that your family income exceeds this amounts).
+To qualify, applicants must graduate from high school or receive their GED no later than August 2015 or be enrolled as an undergraduate student at an accredited college or university.
+Applicants must identify as members of a racial/ethnic minority group (e.g., African American, Asian, Hispanic, Native American, or Pacific Islander), have a desire to attend college or post-high school training, have a cumulative 2.0 GPA, and demonstrate financial need (e.g., eligible for free or reduced price lunch, have an Expected Family Contribution less than $4,800 according to the fafsa4caster/FAFSA, or submit an explanation of why you believe you have significant financial need in the event that your family income exceeds this amounts).
 Selected students are required to participate in a series of workshops to prepare them for their transition to college.

 How easy is it to apply?